Slingo

 Slingo is an online single and multi-player game that combines elements of slots and bingo (the name is a portmanteau of the two games).
 The game was created by New Jersey real estate developer, Sal Falciglia Sr. in 1994, who also founded the company Slingo, Inc. to create and market games based on the Slingo theme.
-The initial version of the game launched to the public on AOL in 1996.
-In July 2013, RealNetworks acquired Slingo for $15.6 million, and in July 2015 RealNetworks announced that it would sell Slingo to London-based gaming company Gaming Realms.
-Slingo has since become popular in the UK online gambling industry, with many sites now hosting the game, including its various iterations of which there are currently 12.
-These are known collectively and individually as ‘Slingo Originals’ and were developed by Gaming Realms’ development and publishing branch of the same name.
-Both the games and brand have enjoyed commercial success, and have been praised for their playability and originality.
+The initial version of the game launched to the public on AOL in 1996, where it became one of the service's most played titles.
+In July 2013, RealNetworks acquired Slingo for $15.6 million as part of a push into social casino gaming, at a time when the game drew several million monthly players on Facebook and mobile.
+In July 2015 RealNetworks announced that it would sell its Slingo and social casino business to London-based gaming company Gaming Realms for $18 million.
+Slingo has since become popular in the online gambling industry, where many operators host the game and its branded iterations, known collectively as Slingo Originals, are produced by Gaming Realms' studio of the same name.
+Under Gaming Realms the brand shifted toward business-to-business licensing, and Slingo content has been distributed to online casino operators across regulated markets in Europe and North America.
+The company reported record revenue of £31.4 million for 2025, most of it from content licensing, with Slingo titles live in around 30 regulated markets.